exotics-protocol/exotics-protocol/GAME-DESIGN.md

 function raceResult(uint256 raceId) public view returns (uint256[] memory result)
 ```
 Returns a list of length 3 containing the first, second and third place of the race.

+## Jackpot payout

+A fee is taken from every bet and added to a treasury fund.
+A jackpot payout can happen randomly on a race and every who has a winning bet on that race will have their payout boosted by the jackpot fund.
+TODO: Full define this aspect of game.